YoungKwon-Park/Young_Photometry/README.md

-# Real-Time Spectral Unmixing Workflow for Dual-Color Fiber Photometry
+# Spectral Data Pipeline for Multi-Signal Recording and Real-Time Correction

-A spectrometer-based workflow for dual-color photometry that covers acquisition design, raw-data reconstruction, MATLAB-to-Python transfer, spectral risk analysis, range-based signal quantification, contamination validation, real-time correction-algorithm design, before/after correction evaluation, and extension to dopamine/serotonin sensors.
+A full signal-processing workflow for converting raw spectrometer recordings into analysis-ready multi-signal datasets, with reconstruction, MATLAB-to-Python transfer, contamination validation, spectral correction, and before/after evaluation built into a single pipeline.

+Originally developed in the context of neural recording data, the main technical focus of this project is structured data reconstruction, range-based signal extraction, correction of mixed spectral signals, and reusable workflow design across multiple recording conditions.

 ## What this project does

-Simultaneous measurement of multiple neural signals is difficult when fluorescence signals overlap across wavelength ranges.
-This project addresses that problem by building a full workflow for spectrometer-based dual-color photometry, from synchronized acquisition to corrected signal interpretation.
+Multi-signal recording data is difficult to interpret when signals overlap across wavelength ranges, raw outputs are fragmented, and downstream analysis depends on environment-specific formats.
+This project addresses that problem by building an end-to-end workflow that transforms raw spectrometer outputs into standardized datasets and applies a validated correction strategy to improve mixed-signal interpretation.

-Instead of assuming that green and red channels are automatically separated, the workflow:
+The workflow:

-- preserves full-spectrum measurements in real time
+- Preserves full-spectrum measurements during acquisition
-- reconstructs fragmented acquisition outputs into standardized datasets
+- Reconstructs fragmented raw outputs into continuous session-level datasets
+- Transfers structured MATLAB outputs into a Python-compatible analysis format
-- quantifies signals from predefined wavelength ranges
+- Extracts signals from predefined wavelength ranges rather than single-point values
-- validates asymmetric contamination between sensor ranges
+- Validates asymmetric crosstalk between channels
-- defines a spectrally structured correction template for real-time use
+- Defines a spectrally structured correction template for real-time use
-- compares mixed recordings before and after correction
+- Compares mixed recordings before and after correction
-- extends the same workflow to dopamine/serotonin sensor data
+- Tests workflow reuse on a different neurotransmitter-sensor pair

 ## Workflow structure